 Three components make up the ShotTracker system.
 A wrist sensor which slides into the wristband or shooting sleeve, a sensor that attaches to the net, and the ShotTracker app.
 The net sensor runs on a rechargeable lithium-polymer battery and is in sleep mode until the user starts shooting.

 The first link in the chain is the sensor worn by the user.
 It is very lightweight (9.9 grams), so you hardly notice you are wearing it.
 The sensor is designed so that it can fit under a purpose-made wrist band or sleeve (sold separately).
 As the ball leaves your hand, the wrist sensor sends an alert to the net sensor, which then records the shot.

-This futuristic looking smart sleeve guides you to improve your shooting form and consistency.
+This futuristic looking sleeve guides you to improve your shooting form and consistency.
 Just turn on SOLIDshot and pull it on.
-You can dribble, pass, and play just like you normally would.
+Then dribble, pass, and play just like you normally would.

 Using multiple sensors on a player’s shooting arm, the device constantly analyzes motion, recognizes a shot, and gives instant feedback the moment the ball leaves the player’s hands.
 It looks at over 50 metrics of your shot.
 The data is gathered from three sensors: one on a player’s bicep, another on their forearm and the third one on the hand.

 Essentially, this is equivalent to a 120 fps high-speed motion capture system.
 Four independent computers coordinate hundreds of times per second to analyze your motion in real-time.

 Instant feedback helps you build muscle memory.
 Audio and visual cues on the sleeve let you know exactly what you need to work on.
 For more detailed insight into your shooting technique, head over to the accompanying app.